Thursday, January 12, 2006

 The forces that are driving diabetes nationally are an aging population, a food supply riddled with sugars and fats, and a culture that promotes overeating and discourages exercise.

 Type 2 diabetes has grown commensurately with obesity, and America is becoming fatter.
 Fully two-thirds of Americans are overweight or obese.

-A federal program studied people around the country at high risk of getting diabetes, and concluded that 58 percent of new diabetes cases could be postponed by shifts in behavior — most notably, shedding pounds.
+A federal program studied people around the country on the high risk of getting diabetes and concluded that 58 percent of new diabetes cases could be postponed by shifts in behavior — most notably, shedding pounds.

 Since Type 2 is spurred by obesity and inactivity, it can possibly be prevented by eating less and exercising more.
 But doctors say that getting millions of people to change their behavior will require some kind of national crusade.